-At ASF we are passionate about promoting a high standard of ethical and environmental trade practices across our farming and packing operations in the UK and overseas.
+At Angus Soft Fruits, we are passionate about promoting a high standard of ethical and environmental trade practices across our farming and packing operations in the UK and overseas.
 This is increasingly important to our customers, colleagues and communities, as well as being the right thing to do.

 SUSTAINABLE FARMING WITH A POSITIVE IMPACT ON BIODIVERSITY

 We’re passionate about sourcing berries which are grown in harmony with their natural landscape, and we work closely with our growers to make sure our farming operations and supply chain have a positive impact on local biodiversity.
 75% of our UK berries come from LEAF Marque certified farms and we’re aiming for 100% by the end of 2023.
-Two of our key overseas farms in Spain and Morocco have also volunteered to pilot LEAF by the end of 2022.
+Two of our key overseas farms in Spain and Morocco have also volunteered to pilot LEAF in 2022-23.

 Our agronomy team follow an integrated pest management (IPM) policy and work closely with growers to help them keep their plants healthy while making sustainable, environmentally friendly decisions about which crop protection methods to use.
 This has led to a 220% increase in the use of biological controls over the last 5 years.